mhshehata/mhshehata/README.md

 # Mohamed Shehata - Data Analyst Portfolio
 ## About
-I am an Energy Engineer with a great interest in data analytics and modeling, especially in the Energy Sector.
+As an Energy Engineer with a strong background in data analytics and modeling, I've dedicated my career to the energy sector.
+My experience spans various roles, including production, project management, and market analysis.
+This diverse background equips me with a unique perspective and valuable skills that are well-suited for a data analyst role.

-During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.

-In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.
+I have honed my data analysis abilities through academic coursework and professional experience, employing a diverse array of software tools such as Python, SQL, MATLAB, GAMS, Tableau, and Microsoft Excel.

 My CV in [pdf](https://github.com/tiannaparris/Data-Analysis-Portfolio/blob/main/Tianna%20Parris%20CV.pdf).